Homotopy Batalin-Vilkovisky algebras: Homotopy BV-algebra

 \subsection{Homotopy qBV-algebra structure on Hochschild cochain complex}

 Let us pursue the example of the Hochschild complex of an associative algebra $A$.
 We suppose now that $A$ has a unit $1$.
-This extra data allows us to define the following unary operator
+This extra datum allows us to define the following square-zero unary operator